of Mary L. Wilson and C. Peck

 Would you be so kind as to inform me if I could obtain another copy of the Regents' Report issued last year upon Edible Fungi? if I can not now obtain it is there any prospect of my being able to do so in the course of some months?
 I am making these inquiries of you rather than of the Librarian for I wish to make a little communication with reference to the so-called poisonous Amanitas.
 Two ladies here whom I know collect & eat the Amanita muscaria & phalloides - such as are figured in Palmer's plates of the Mushrooms of America - certainly they experience no ill effects; I have seen these mushrooms collected by them.
 Another lady whom I know has tested upon herself [written above:] "by eating them" over 50 species [written above:] "of agarics" and has not yet been poisoned!

-more of the yellow species in these
+hope to find more of the yellow species in these

 Mary L. Wilson